etherisc/gif-sandbox/README.md

 ```

 From the output shown above you need to look for the contract address shown.
-As a result the registry address in the example above is `0xf25186B5081Ff5cE73482AD761DB0eB0d25abfBF`
+As a result the registry address in the example above is `0xf25186B5081Ff5cE73482AD761DB0eB0d25abfBF`.

 ## Deploy the "Hello World" Insurance Product

-Ensure that the DEV_GIF_REGISTRY variable in the dotenv file contains the right GIF registry address of the GIF instance where you want to deploy the "Hello World" insurance product.
+Ensure that the DEV_GIF_REGISTRY variable in the `dotenv` file contains the right GIF registry address of the GIF instance where you want to deploy the "Hello World" insurance product.

 ```bash
 cd $GIF_SANDBOX
 nano ./docker/.env.development
 ```
-For the example GIF deploy above the relevant line in file should read
+For the example GIF deploy above the relevant line in file should read the following.

 ```
 DEV_GIF_REGISTRY="0xf25186B5081Ff5cE73482AD761DB0eB0d25abfBF"